Dev Raj Ghimire

-Dev Raj Ghimire is a Nepalese politician, served as the Speaker of the House of Representatives of Nepal from 19 January 2023 to 12 September 2025.
-Ghimire is a member of the 2nd Federal Parliament of Nepal.
+Dev Raj Ghimire is a Nepalese politician who was the Speaker of the House of Representatives of Nepal from 19 January 2023 to 19 January 2026.
+Ghimire was a member of the 2nd Federal Parliament of Nepal.
 In the 2022 Nepalese general election, he was elected from the Jhapa 2 (constituency).
 He is also a standing committee member of the CPN (UML).